 More families are considering the possibility of privately hiring senior home care for someone it their family as a way to help their loved ones age in place in a safe and happy environment.
 This is uncharted territory for most people, and adult children who may have hired nannies to care for their children years ago wonder what they need to consider when hiring senior home care assistance.

 There are three general pricing models, but endless variations.
 Here’s a start:

 When you hire a caregiver through a senior care staffing agency, the caregiver is an employee of the agency.
 The agency handles payroll, taxes, insurance and scheduling.
 Expect to pay $18 – 35 per hour to the agency for the typical senior caregiver – in home caregiver costs vary considerably by geography.
 The actual caregivers receives about 50-60% of the agency fee in salary.
-The balance covers agency administrative expenses, payroll taxes, insurance and training, as well as a profit for the agency owner.
+The balance covers agency administrative expenses, the household payroll service, insurance and training, as well as a profit for the agency owner.